 To really amplify the benefits of music, try to find songs that are engaging but that will not distract your mind.
 It is best to avoid lyrics or vocals if you are able.
 For a fun experiment, you could even try listening to soft folk music in a language that you do not speak.
 Your brain will appreciate being gently serenading but you will be safe from distractions because the words will not be recognizable to you in the same way your native language would be.

-At the end of the day, everyone has different learning styles of preferences.
+Diverse learning styles and preferences mean that studying will look a little different for everyone.
 One person may feel overwhelmed by a certain genre of music while another person would find that same genre to be calming and methodical.
 Discover what works for you and do the best that you can to feel prepared.
 When you feel ready to book your exam and are looking at various proctoring services, consider choosing Ashton Testing Services as your exam venue.
 Why?
 Because the team at ATS works tirelessly to provide you with a safe and secure testing environment.
 Your health and safety will be taken care of so that you can focus on your exam success.